JustWaveThings/JustWaveThings/README.md

 - 🔭 I’m currently working on projects focused on: **Learning React**

-- 🌱 I’m currently learning: **JavaScript, HTML5/CSS3, Node.js, React, Express, Mongo.db, Git, Webpack and more**
+- 🌱 I’m currently learning: **JavaScript, Advanced HTML/CSS, Node.js, React, Express, Mongo.db, Git, Webpack and more**

 - 👯 I’m looking to collaborate on **how to network effectively as a new developer**.